Roboguy420/Gex2PS1ModelExporter/README.md

 The 2nd parameter is the **output folder**.
 This is the folder where the models will be output.
 Note that this does not create a folder with the name of the parameter; the folder must be preexisting in order to work.
 If there is no 2nd parameter, it uses the current working directory.

 The 3rd parameter is the **model index**.
 This is the index of whichever model you want to export.
 The value -1 is reserved for exporting everything.
-The value 0 is reserved for the level geometry.
+The value 0 is reserved for the level geometry (currently unimplemented so it exports nothing).
 Any value >0 is used for the several other models stored in the input file.
 If there is no 3rd parameter, it defaults to exporting everything.

 Usage on the command line is as follows:
 ```